Class Bearing

 • getBackAzimuth

-public abstract double getBackAzimuth()
+public double getBackAzimuth()

 Get the back azimuth in degrees, 0 = north, clockwise positive